Simple Way to Get Invoices Paid Quickly

 The sooner you send your invoices the quicker you will receive payments from your clients.
 If you have a small business or working as a freelancer make in your habit.
 Try to complete your work earlier than the agreed-on the due date and send invoices along with your last milestone.
 This way they work is fresh in your mind and if the client wants any changes you can make it easier.

 It is important to clear all the terms and conditions with clients before you take on order or start a new project.
-This way your client will agree to payment dates in advance and there is no confusion when the work or targets have been completed.
+This way your client will agree to payment dates in advance and there is no confusion when the work or targets to complete.

 As a small business, it is important to reach more clients through different payment methods.
 It will make your business even grow internationally.
 The flexibility of your payment methods will help clients’ payment methods easier.
 This will help you get invoices paid quickly.
 Try new payment apps like Zelle where customers can wire you funds instantly and at a very low cost for both parties.

 Some vendors offer an early payment discount such as 2/10, net 30.
 This means that the buyer may deduct 2% of the amount owed if the vendor is paid within 10 days instead of the normal 30 days.
-For instance, an invoice amount of $1,000 can be settled in full if the buyer will pay $980 within 10 days.
+For instance, an invoice amount of $1,000 can settle in full if the buyer will pay $980 within 10 days.
 In this example, the buyer will save $20 (2% X $1,000) for paying 20 days earlier than the normal due date.
 If the buyer can do every 20 days, it will occur 18 times during a year (365 days divided by 20 days = 18 times).
 That means the company could save up to $360 ($20 X 18 times per year) each year by using a single $980 amount.
-Hence, the annual percentage rate is approximately 36% ($360 earned divided by $980 used).
+Hence, the annual percentage rate is approximately 36%.

 Looking at it another way, if the buyer had to borrow $980 from its bank for the 20 days at a borrowing rate of 6% per year, the interest for 20 days would be only $3.22 ($980 X 6% X 20/365).
 By paying $3.22 of interest to the bank, the buyer will save paying the vendor $20 and therefore will be better off by $16.78 ($20.00 minus $3.22).
 If this occurs 18 times in a year, the net annual savings will be approximately $301 [$16.78 X 18 times; or $360 per year saved minus the annual interest paid to the bank of $59 ($980 X 6%)].

 Invoice Factoring is a financial transaction and a type of debtor finance.
 In an invoice factoring agreement, a business sells its accounts receivable (invoice) to a third party (called a factor) at a discount.
 A company will often factor its receivable assets to meet its present and immediate cash needs versus waiting for payment based on original contract terms.
-Factoring invoices is also used to mitigate credit risk.
+Factoring invoices mitigate credit risk.

 These are some key steps that will help you get invoices paid on time and quicker.
 If you want a smooth cash flow for your small business, you can flow these key steps or speak with BitX Funding’s account executives to determine the best method.